kinnala/adaptmesh/README.md

 Create triangular meshes by the adaptive process.

 The user feeds in a polygon and a bad mesh is created.
-Then the mesh gets improved by adaptive finite elements and mesh smoothing.
+Then the bad mesh gets improved by adaptive finite elements and mesh smoothing.
 The approach is detailed [here](https://arxiv.org/abs/2011.07919).